drseg/swift-fsm/README.md

 In the above, no `Predicate` is specified, and its full meaning must therefore be inferred from context.
 The scope for contextual inference is the sum of the builder blocks for all `SuperState` and `define` calls inside `fsm.buildTable { }`.

-In our example, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and Swift FSM will therefore to infer the absent `matching` statement as follows:
+In our example, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and Swift FSM will therefore infer the absent `matching` statement as follows:

 ```swift
 when(.coin) | then(.unlocked)